willy-wagtail/raspberrypi-pihole/README.md

 Use fail2ban which watchs system logs for repeated login attempts and add a firewall rule to prevent further access for a specified time.
 See links to rasp pi doc and YouTube video above.

+### Automatic package update and upgrade

+Not for production because of potential compatibility problems that may arise.

+Use unattended-upgrades with raspberry pi specific config.
+Another option is to set up a cron job to run the update/upgrade commands.

+See link to YouTube video above for more details.

 # Installing Docker